Have you ever made a resolution and then lost the motivation to continue doing something about it?

 What happened to that initial determination that got you going?

 You might have been inspired by making a resolution or perhaps you had a major wake up call or life change that got you going.
-For others, it simply felt like the time to take charge or you were inspired by a friends, family, a doctor or even a marketing campaign that pushed you to take action.
+For others, it simply felt like the time to take charge or you were inspired by a friends, family, a contest, a doctor or even a marketing campaign that pushed you to take action.
 But after a while, initial enthusiasm or the motivation of fear disappears, the realities of life take hold...and you give up.

 YOU CAN ALWAYS START OVER!
 ANY TIME!
 ANY DAY!